 RESEARCH TITLE (THESIS):

-DOCTORAL STUDENT:

-e-mail address:
+DOCTORAL STUDENT:e-mail address:

-CURRICULUM

-- [] Mechanical Measurements for Engineering and Space (MMES) - [] Sciences and Technologies for Aeronautics and Satellite Applications (STASA)
+CURRICULUM [ ] Mechanical Measurements for Engineering and Space [ ] Sciences and Technologies for Aeronautics and Satellin

-TYPE OF GRANT

-- [] University grant - [] Other funding source, free research project.
-Specify the funding source: - [] Other funding source, specific research project.
-Specify both the funding source and the research project: - [] No grant
+TYPE OF GRANT [ ] University grant [ ] Other funding source, free research project.
+Specify th [ ] Other funding source, specific research project.
+Specific research project.
+Specific research project.

-SUPERVISOR:

-CO-SUPERVISOR:
+SUPERVISOR: CO-SUPERVISOR:

 DEPARTMENT (INSTITUTE) OF REFERENCE:

-EVENT:

-- [] Presentation of the proposed research program - [] Request of admission to the second year of the PhD Course - [] Request of admission to the third year of the PhD Course - [] Request of admission to the thesis evaluation procedure
+EVENT: [ ] Presentation of the proposed research program [ ] Request of admission to the second year of the PhD C [ ] Request of admission to the third year of the PhD Cou [ ] Request of admission to the thesis evaluation procedu rse